 Once you have made your selection press the arrow in the top right corner to exit.
 To then exit from the configuration sub menu to the main menu press the arrow at the top left of the screen.

 4. Initiating a Breathing-Air Test

-To carry out a test press the "Begin Test" icon on the main menu.
+Having selected the breathing-air standard EN12021 in the configuration screen, to carry out a test press the "Begin Test" icon on the main menu